 - Loaded device – high definition reverbs and remarkably detailed virtual circuit modeling

 This is a bit of an unorthodox synth as it doesn’t really play the part of what a keyboard instrument typically looks like, but do not underestimate it.
 Although it is like a mini keyboard piano and it’s fantastic at what it does, this product entails so much more than your average synthesizer.
 You can really sample virtually anything you want with this Teenage Engineering workstation as it is a deep and tremendously powerful instrument, and it’s a joy to use and play as well.
 The build quality is surprisingly impressive too – lightweight yet equipped.
 It has synths, drums, a sampler, and sequencer with four track recorder.
-The best word you could use to describe this synthesizer is fun, and that makes it one of the best synthesizers you can look to purchase in 2018.
+The best word you could use to describe this synthesizer is fun, and that makes it one of the best synths you can look to purchase in 2021.
 It’s no 88 key keyboard, but when you play this instrument in the studio, it’s difficult to leave!
 Check out the Teenage Engineering OP-1 review.

 - Loaded with kits and capabilities